psi4/psi4/doc/sphinxman/source/scf.rst

 previously computed Fock matrix.
 This behavior is toggled by the
 |scf__incfock| keyword.
 Because the elements in the difference density
-matrix are much smaller than the elements in the density matrix, this makes the screening of the integrals much tighter, reducing the number of integrals that need to be calculated.
+matrix are much smaller than the elements in the density matrix, this makes the screening of the integrals much tighter when density-based screening is used, reducing the number of integrals that need to be calculated.

 The typical implementation of incremental Fock matrix formation